 The capital city has a lot going on.
 In addition to the apparent government hustle and bustle, Olympia boasts a great restaurant scene, the top-notch Evergreen College, and the incredible Olympic National Park.

 Olympia is also fantastically family-friendly.
 Fun locations like Heritage Park Fountain and the Hands-on Children’s Museum will keep your kiddos happy all day long.
 And unlike Seattle, Olympia is still an affordable place to live.

 On the eastern edge of Washington State is the lovely Spokane Valley, filled with mountain lakes, waterfalls, and wineries.
 The city of Spokane has all the qualifications to make it an ideal place to call home.

 Spokane has a vibrant downtown area with fantastic food and wine and an incredibly beautiful riverfront park.
 With pedestrian bridges and trails that crisscross the river, it is an excellent spot for walkers, runners, and meanderers.
 It also boasts a 1909 Looff carousel and the expo center from the 1974 World’s Fair.
 Spokane is full of fun surprises.

 Those who live in Bellingham probably wish that lists like this one would leave their city off of it.
 Bellingham is a treasure of a town, and its residents would like to keep it that way.
-Nestled in Whatcom County, Bellingham has a bounty of beautiful things to offer.
+Nestled in Whatcom County, Bellingham has a bounty of beautiful

 For outdoor lovers, Whatcom Falls Park is full of switchback trails, waterfalls, and swimming holes.
 Bloedel Park on Lake Whatcom is another delightful place to spend the day swimming, boating, fishing, and lounging.
 For an incredible cultural and food scene, head to Bellingham’s downtown district to enjoy live music and, if you time it right, a Friday night fish fry.